ChristyCakes/BlogApp/README.md

 ### A React Router app for reading and writing blogs

 Includes
-* REST requests to an Express.js Server
+* REST requests to an ExpresJS Server
 * Connection to MySQL database and its stored procedures
 * Login authentication with auth tokens using PassportJS
 * Back end route protection with routers and front end protection with PrivateRoute